keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/orchestrate/_index.md

 KLT sits in the job scheduler and can trace the deployment from start to end.
-KLT is also application aware, so we can extend the tasks that are scheduled with tasks and evaluations that that are run either before or after the actual deployment.
+KLT is also application aware, so we can extend the deployment with tasks and evaluations that that are run either before or after the actual deployment.
 You can also validate any metric,